apple/swift-distributed-actors/Sources/DistributedActors/DistributedActors.docc/ClusterSingleton.md

 The default allocation strategy is ``ClusterSingletonAllocationStrategySettings/byLeadership`` meaning that a singleton is going to be allocated on the _leader_ node of the cluster.

 > Tip: This also means that all singletons in a cluster by default share the same node they run on.
-This may be sup-optimal in some scenarios, and can be customized by offering a custom allocation strategy, or by future more advanced strategies offered by the library.
+This may be sup-optimal in some scenarios, and can be customized by providing a custom allocation strategy, or in the future more advanced strategies will be offered by the library.

 Picking an allocation strategy is made by customizing the settings passed to the ``ClusterSingletonPlugin/host(_:name:settings:makeInstance:)`` method, like this: